 Grab some souvenirs at the gift shop or stop by the aquarium and watch a dolphin show.
-Regardless of how you choose to spend your day, the Barcelona Zoo is sure to provide tons of fun for the whole family.
-The Barcelona Zoo is opens every day of the year at 10 a.m.
+Regardless of how you choose to spend your day, the Barcelona Zoo is among the best places to visit in Barcelona and is sure to provide tons of fun for the whole family.
+The Barcelona Zoo is open every day of the year at 10 a.m.
 Admission is €19 for adults and €11.40 for kids 3-12 years old.

 Casa Batlló is yet another intricately designed modernist building from the fertile mind of architect Antoni Gaudí, and is part of the UNESCO World Heritage Site that consists of his works.
 This visually complex building is filled with surprising details, vibrant colors and unique textures, making it a refreshing change from Barcelona’s gothic neighborhoods.
 Refurbished during the early 20th century with the help of fellow architect Josep Maria Jujol, the building is located on the Illa de la Discòrdia.
 The house was constructed in 1906 and was commissioned by the textile mogul Josep Batlló as a personal place of residence.

 The building’s haunting elements have earned the museum the local nickname of Casa De Los Huesos, Spanish for the House of Bones.
 Visitors will notice a general lack of straight lines in the design.
 The arched roof is often compared to the back of a dragon and the shattered tiles slowly fade from bright oranges to richer blue and green shades.
+It’s a beautiful, one-of-a-kind building and one of the best places to visit in Barcelona.
 At Casa Batlló you will be transported to another world in typical Gaudí style.

 For once, geology is entertaining, physics is comprehensible and chemistry does not put you to sleep.
 For an extra €2 fee guests can enter the planetarium for an informative and truly out-of-this-world show.
 In two to three hours you can experience CosmoCaixa and finally see what your high school science teacher was so excited about.
 The museum is open Tuesday through Sunday.